-As majority of the elementary sites are funded to serve up to 83 students, YDSS will eliminate the waitlists at all of their elementary/K-8 sites.
-All students who need/want the access to programming will have the access.
+As majority of the elementary sites are funded to serve up to 83 students through ASES grant, YDSS try to eliminate the waitlists at all of their elementary/K-8 sites.
+All students who need/want the access to programming usually have the access.

 YDSS operates summer programs in collaboration with district's Academic Department.
 Current summer programs operate from 8:00 a.m. to 2:30 p.m. for 5 weeks.
-With ELOP funds we will increase the number of programs as well as duration of the programs.
+With ELOP funds we have increased the number of programs as well as duration of the programs.
 YDSS will offer programs at community sites such as Boys and Girls Club, Phoenix Park Community Center and YMCA as well.
 Community sites will run programs for 30 days - nine hours each day.
+Currently we are serving 16,000+ students in all of our expanded learning programs.

 Currently nine elementary schools and one middle school have no ASES or 21st Century funding.
-With ELO-P, programming will be offered to all unduplicated students at these sites.
-If there are slots left, then programming will be offered to other students.
+With ELO-P, programming has been offered to all unduplicated students at these sites.
+If there are slots left, then programming is offered to other students.

-In order to develop one comprehensive and universal expanded learning program that addresses the needs of both elementary and middle school students, several components will be embedded into the development and management of programs included in the following paragraphs.
+In order to develop one comprehensive and universal expanded learning program that addresses the needs of both elementary and middle school students, several components are embedded into the development and management of programs included in the following paragraphs.

-- Programs will be constructed and maintained to work in alignment to CDE expanded learning standards.
-Program management at site level will work with central office SCUSD district Specialists who will work to ensure measured connection to the 12 Quality Standards. - All programs will have an intentional focus on highly engaging academic enrichment through both homework supports and disguised learning.
-Team leaders at the site level will use Common Core- specific strategies to support students in various subject areas during homework hour and will engage students through a variety of fun learning opportunities that will be centered on utilizing multiple learning modalities and offering various points of access for scholars of diverse backgrounds and abilities. - All programs will have a focus on active learning and physical play through structured and organized games.
-COVID-19 has created a situation where students have become over-integrated into screen usage; ELOP programs will work to limit this screen time and reorient students towards team-based activities that encourage rigorous, high-energy output, relationship building and community building.
-YDSS will work closely with SCUSD Director of Sports to bring competitive sports to Expanded Learning hours. - All programs will use data-driven decision making to make improvements and adjustments to programming throughout school year.
-These various forms of data will come in the form of walk-through assessments by site staff and central office specialists, parent feedback, administrative team on site feedback and student feedback.
-These various evaluation methods will aide in the goal of continuous program improvement and development. - All programs will integrate culturally responsive, culturally empowering and anti-racist principles throughout the development and delivery of curricula and lesson planning.
-All program staff will be trained in social justice youth development principles and will implement those trainings through their program delivery and relationships with students throughout K-8. - All programs will be guided by YDSS's comprehensive expanded learning handbook that requires that all program managers and team leaders review and become knowledgeable of the contents.
+- Programs is constructed and maintained to work in alignment to CDE expanded learning standards.
+Program management at site level works with central office SCUSD district Specialists who will work to ensure measured connection to the 12 Quality Standards. - All programs have an intentional focus on highly engaging academic enrichment through both homework supports and disguised learning.
+Team leaders at the site level use Common Core- specific strategies to support students in various subject areas during homework hour and engage students through a variety of fun learning opportunities that are centered on utilizing multiple learning modalities and offering various points of access for scholars of diverse backgrounds and abilities. - All programs focus on active learning and physical play through structured and organized games.
+ELOP programs work to limit screen time and reorient students towards teambased activities that encourage rigorous, high-energy output, relationship building and community building.
+Elementary and middle school athletics coordinator works closely with SCUSD Director of Sports and YDSS to bring competitive sports to elementary and middle school students during Expanded Learning hours. - All programs use data-driven decision making to make improvements and adjustments to programming throughout school year.
+These various forms of data comes in the form of walk-through assessments by site staff and central office specialists, parent feedback, administrative team on site feedback and student feedback.
+These various evaluation methods aide in the goal of continuous program improvement and development. - All programs integrate culturally responsive, culturally empowering and anti-racist principles throughout the development and delivery of curricula and lesson planning.
+All program staff are trained in social justice youth development principles and implement those trainings through their program delivery and relationships with students throughout K-8. - All programs are guided by YDSS's comprehensive expanded learning handbook that requires that all program managers and team leaders review and become knowledgeable of the contents.
 The contents of the handbook include: application protocols, enrollment protocols, safety requirements, communication protocols, emergency protocols, food distribution protocols, field trip protocols, medical protocols, COVID-19 protocols, volunteer protocols and attendance protocols.
-All Expanded Learning protocols are aligned with district protocols.
+All Expanded Learning protocols are aligned with district protocols. - Click here to link to the YDSS Expanded Learning Program Manual lower pupil-to-staff ratio be maintained?
+How will the curriculum and program be developmentally-informed to address this younger age group?